New York Yankees: 2017–present: The Judge era and return to the World Series

 On June 28, 2023, Domingo Germán threw the 24th perfect game in MLB history, and fourth in Yankees history.
 After the 2023 season, shortstop Anthony Volpe became the first Yankee rookie to win the Gold Glove Award, and Gerrit Cole won the AL Cy Young Award after posting a league leading 2.63 ERA and 0.981 WHIP.

 On December 6, 2023, the Yankees made a blockbuster trade for young superstar Juan Soto.
 The addition of Soto helped boost the Yankees to capturing their 21st AL East title and securing the top seed in the American League, just one season after missing the playoffs entirely.
 Throughout the 2024 season, Aaron Judge had an historic season once again, leading the MLB in most major offensive categories; while also hitting 50 or more homeruns in a season for the third time, making him one of five players in history to do so.
 In the ALCS the Yankees defeated the Cleveland Guardians in five games, with Soto delivering a game-clinching three-run home run in the 10th inning of Game Five.
 Giancarlo Stanton was named ALCS MVP, hitting four homeruns in the series.
 The Yankees won their 41st AL Pennant, and headed to the 2024 World Series to face the Los Angeles Dodgers.
 This marked the 12th time ever that the Yankees and Dodgers played each other in the World Series, which is an MLB record.
 The Yankees fell to the Dodgers in a tightly contested five-game series, marking their 14th World Series loss—tying the Dodgers for the most in MLB history.
 Despite close games, the Yankees struggled to capitalize on key moments, with Aaron Judge enduring a postseason slump, batting just .222 in the World Series.
 Following the season, Judge was announced as AL MVP for the second time in his career.
 This marks the 22nd Yankees MVP since the BBWAA began voting on the award in 1931, the most of any team.
 He won the award unanimously joining Mickey Mantle as the only other Yankee to do so.

+During the 2025 season Judge continued to perform at a high level.
+He won the AL batting title with a .331 average and hit 53 home runs, en route to repeating as AL MVP, winning his third in four years.